 If you do need to move the light strip plus, do it within the first 10 minutes as this will be easier than later when the 3m backing starts to bond.

 Cutting and Joining Philips Hue Light Strip Plus

-Philips make it easy to cut your strip lighting by placing a cut line image where you are able to cut.
-This is not an exact science, so you can be slightly to either side of the line if required.
+Philips makes it easy to cut your strip lighting by placing a cut line image where you are able to cut.
+This is not an exact science, so you can be slight to either side of the line if required.

-When you come to the end of your run and you have a little bit of over hang, don’t worry you can cut your light strip plus where it shows a picture on the light strip.
+When you come to the end of your run and you have a little bit of overhang, don’t worry you can cut your light strip plus where it shows a picture on the light strip.
 These cut marks are shown about every 13 inches.
-A sharp pair of scissors will cut through it easy.
+A sharp pair of scissors will cut through it easily.

 The important thing to remember is that if you sever your light strip, you are unable to add any more extensions.
 (Unless you solder them back on)

 There are 2 different sizes of Hue light strips that you can purchase online.
 The Generation 1 Hue light strip has a width of 0.43 inches, and the Hue Gen 2 has a width of 0.57 inches.
 This means if you choose to use cable clamp saddles to hold up your strip lights, you have to get the correct width of a clamp.

 The main reason for using light strip saddles rather than the 3M backing tape is if you are placing your new strips in either a public place.
 This is because people will pick the strip light to remove it, or if it’s in the weather where moisture could de-bond the 3M backing tape.

 There are two types of light strip mounting brackets.
 Single screw and the double screw clamp.
 It’s all a personal preference but the double screw light strip brackets are stronger.
 Make sure to attach every 30cm or so to prevent sagging.